sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

 store i8* %46, i8** bitcast (float** @prices to i8**), align 8
 ```

-Our analysis determined that the runtime size of the memory pointed to
+Our analysis determined that the run-time size of the memory pointed to
 by `%46` was given by the value `%45`.
 However, `%46` is not used as the argument to any GEP instruction, instead
 later operations use a `load` to retrieve the array pointer from `prices`.